 Review of the Chanimal Channel Kit

-Many of the documents (#1 – 13 within the kit) contain sample copy that might be used within your own reseller portal or as attachments.
-However, it has since been converted to an actual sample portal which is kept even more up to date and shows you exactly how these components are used.
+Many of the documents (#1 – 13 within the kit) contain sample copies that might be used within your own reseller portal or as attachments.
+However, it has since been converted to an actual sample portal which is kept even more up-to-date and shows you exactly how these components are used.

 The sample portal also contains examples of the kind of content within each section (either a policy (leads, deal registration, agreement) or actual content that is already public or has been made generic.
 Please reference this online portal as the most recent example to follow.
 In fact, I would just replicate it along with the sample copy and then make minor adjustments to customize it as your own.